-Northeast Utilities (NU) uses Yankee ingenuity, power, and gas to keep customers happy.
-The largest utility in New England, NU operates six electric and gas utilities in Connecticut, Massachusetts, and New Hampshire and serves more than 3.5 million electric and gas customers.
-It has 4,500 miles of power transmission lines, 72,000 miles electric distribution lines and 6,000 miles of gas distribution lines.
+Eversource Energy (formerly Northeast Utilities) uses Yankee ingenuity, power, and gas to keep its customers happy.
+The largest utility in New England, Eversource operates six electric and gas utilities in Connecticut, Massachusetts, and New Hampshire and serves 3.6 million electric and gas customers.
+It has 3,932 miles of power transmission lines, 40,258 miles electric distribution lines and 6,567 miles of gas distribution lines.
 Subsidiaries include Connecticut Light and Power, Public Service Company of New Hampshire, and Western Massachusetts Electric.
-NU's Yankee Gas supplies natural gas to 200,000 customers in Connecticut.
-In 2012 NU bought regional rival NSTAR (with 1.1 million power and 300,000 gas customers) for $4.2 billion.
+Eversource's Yankee Gas supplies natural gas to 226,000 customers in 72 cities and towns in Connecticut.

 The company operates six electric and gas utilities in Connecticut, Massachusetts, and New Hampshire.

-Public Service Company of New Hampshire is a regulated electric utility that serves residential, commercial and industrial customers in parts of New Hampshire and owns generation assets used to serve customers.
+Public Service Company of New Hampshire is a regulated electric utility that serves residential, commercial, and industrial customers in parts of New Hampshire and owns generation assets used to serve customers.
 Sister power utility Western Massachusetts Electric serves residential, commercial, and industrial customers in parts of western Massachusetts and owns solar generating assets.

 Gas utility Yankee Gas Services Company serves residential, commercial, and industrial customers in parts of Connecticut.
 Yankee Gas also owns a 1.2 billion-cu.-ft.
 LNG facility in Waterbury, Connecticut, which is used primarily to assist it in meeting its supplier-of-last-resort obligations.